Skip to footer content

 Let's break down the code step by step:

-• Inside the OnCaptureClicked method, we first set the IronOCR license key.
-This is necessary to use the IronOCR library.
+• The IronOCR license key is set up, necessary to use the IronOCR library.
 Replace "YOUR-LICENSE-KEY-HERE" with your actual license key.

-• Then, we request camera permissions using Permissions.RequestAsync().
-This ensures that the app has the necessary permissions to access the device's camera.
+• Camera permissions are requested using Permissions.RequestAsync()to ensure that the app can access the device's camera.

-• We use MediaPicker.CapturePhotoAsync() to capture a photo using the device's camera.
-If a photo is successfully captured, we display it in an Image control named cameraPreview.
+• MediaPicker.CapturePhotoAsync() is called to take a photo using the camera.
+If successful, the photo is displayed in the cameraPreview Image control.

-For more robust use of IronOCR and code details, visit this code examples page.
+For further exploration of IronOCR and additional code examples, visit this code examples page.

 5. Testing the Document Scanner App